Tag Archive for: estate planning

 Roth IRAs are the only type of retirement account that doesn’t have required minimum distributions (RMDs).

 For traditional IRAs and 401(k)s, the IRS determines a set amount that account holders must withdraw each year—the formula considers the account balance and life expectancy.
-The SECURE Act bumped the age for starting these RMDs from 70.5 to 72.
+Depending on your birth year, your RMDs may begin the year you turn 73 or 75.

 Since the funds in these accounts are tax-deferred, RMDs are subject to ordinary income tax.
 But with a Roth IRA, you don’t have to worry about RMDs—you can withdraw your funds in retirement when you need to.